WyoARCC/arcc-docs/rhel-workstations/rhel-repos.md

 **NOTE**: Please be aware that for EPEL to work properly, you must enable the optional packages and the extra packages repositories mentioned  above.
-If the optional repository is not enabled, there are certain packages which will not work appropriately.
+If the optional packages adn extra packages repositories is not enabled, there are certain packages which will not be able to be installed because of the missing dependencies.

 ## RHEL 7: ELRepo Repository
 The ELRepo repository is another community driven repository that provides